-The Elisa Group employs approximately 4,700 professionals in Finland and internationally.
+The Elisa Group employs over 4,800 professionals in Finland and internationally.
 The basis of our company´s success is competent and agile personnel's contribution and their well-being.
 In an equality study by Equileap, Elisa continues among the top 200 companies and ranked in top of the Finnish companies.
-Also our employees voted Elisa again as Great Place to Work in Finland.
+Also our employees have voted Elisa as Great Place to Work in Finland three years running.

 Digitalisation is influencing what we do and how we do it, our tools and working environment, as well as management.
 Translated into skills for working life, this requires continuous development, taking care of your own well-being at work, trust and open interaction.
 Change requires also clear target setting from management.

 New ways of working allows flexible coordination of work and leisure time.
 Clear goals, modern tools and flexible opportunities for working increase meaningfulness and productivity of the work.
 They also save time and money and help to protect the environment.